AryanChauhan25/background-generator/README.md

 This is a background generator.
-You can genrate very cool bacgrounds using this repository.
+You can genrate very cool backgrounds using this repository.
 Thank you..